 Perennials can make a great addition to any garden

-If you're looking to put together a magnificent residential landscape for your property, be sure to choose some lovely perennial plants that will provide some splashy color for years to come.
+If you're looking to put together a magnificent residential landscape for your property, be sure to choose some lovely perennial plants that will provide some striking color for years to come.
 By organizing your garden into sections and making use of plentiful sunshine, your plants should thrive.
 From Virginia bluebells to Dutchman's breeches to many different perennials, here are some landscaping tips that will make your house stand out.